 Following Your Supply Chain Down the Rabbit Hole

-Recent regulatory changes in the U.S. regarding supply chain management, namely Conflict Mineral reporting, have highlighted how your suppliers are one of the most important elements of your sustainability program.
-Sustainability officers are paying particular attention to how proper data collection practices throughout the supply chain can be used not only for assessing minerals, but for so much more, which we’ll get to in a bit…
+Regulations in the US and other countries regarding supply chain management have highlighted how your suppliers are one of the most important elements of your sustainability program.
+Sustainability officers are paying particular attention to how proper data collection practices throughout the supply chain can be used not only for assessing minerals but for so much more.

-Essentially, the use of these minerals, when sourced from “Covered Countries” – famously, the Democratic Republic of Congo (DRC) and other unstable African countries – is a peak concern because their use could directly or indirectly support human right violations and finance violent military actions.
+Essentially, the use of these minerals, when sourced from covered countries – famously, the Democratic Republic of Congo (DRC) and other unstable African countries – is a peak concern because their use could directly or indirectly support human rights violations and finance violent military actions.
 Having this type of supplier in your supply chain, no matter how many tiers separate you, is the antithesis of being a sustainable manufacturer.

-However, not all gold, wolframite, cassiterite, or columbite-tantalite can be classified as a Conflict Mineral.
-In fact, many companies ethically source these minerals and avoid the complications of Conflict Minerals by doing due diligence on their supply chains and finding vendors that do not extract these minerals from the DRC.
-The SEC also classifies any of these minerals that are collected from scrap or recycled sources to be non-conflict, since at that point in the supply chain their sale or use is unlikely to financially contribute to an armed conflict.
+However, not all gold, wolframite, cassiterite, or columbite-tantalite can be classified as a conflict mineral.
+In fact, many companies ethically source these minerals and avoid the complications of conflict minerals by performing due diligence on their supply chains and finding vendors that do not extract these minerals from the DRC.
+That also includes minerals that are collected from scrap or recycled sources to be non-conflict since, at that point in the supply chain, their sale or use is unlikely to contribute financially to an armed conflict.

-In addition, the SEC considers any instance of these minerals, that has been smelted or refined and kept outside any Covered Country, to be “outside the supply chain."
-In this state they are unlikely to have financially contributed to any human right violations.
+Most regulations consider any instance of these minerals that has been smelted or refined and kept outside any covered country to be “outside the supply chain.”
+In this state they are unlikely to have financially contributed to any human rights violations.

 In short, a sustainable business is built on a supply chain that shares information across its entire length.
-This is exceptionally important for larger OEMs, as drilling down to the primary source of your components can be nigh-impossible when there are several degrees of separation.
-Despite this difficulty, as the chain link with the most authority, the ability to elicit change and improvement falls squarely onto you.
+This is exceptionally important for larger OEMs, as drilling down to the primary source of your components can be nigh impossible when there are several degrees of separation.
+Despite this difficulty, as the chain links with the most authority, the ability to elicit change and improvement falls squarely onto you.

-The final SEC ruling [pdf] came into effect January 1, 2013, and the first reporting deadline is May 31, 2014.
-That gives businesses all year to determine if they presently use Conflict Minerals, and 150 days after year end to complete and submit the report.
+In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act mandated the SEC to establish rules to address potential conflict minerals.
+The final SEC conflict minerals ruling came into effect on January 1, 2013, requiring annual reports on mineral sourcing.
+That gives businesses all year to determine if they presently use conflict minerals and 150 days after year-end to complete and submit the report.

-The report is filed on the new SEC Form SD, and covers the duration of the entire previous calendar year, regardless of the reporter’s fiscal year end.
-This report is an annual report, meaning that in May 2015, businesses will report their 2014 mineral use, and so forth.
+The annual report is filed using SEC Form SD and covers the duration of the entire previous calendar year, regardless of the reporter’s fiscal year-end.
+The regulations specify reporting minerals containing 3TG materials, including columbite-tantalite (coltan), cassiterite, wolframite, and gold.

-If you need to report, your responsibility is to perform a due diligence investigation on your supply chain and minerals to determine unequivocally if your minerals are Conflict or conflict-free.
-This due diligence process is not heavily regulated, however there are some stipulations.
+If you need to report, your responsibility is to perform a due diligence investigation on your supply chain and minerals to determine unequivocally if your minerals are conflict-free.
+This due diligence process is not heavily regulated; however, there are some stipulations.

 Whichever process you use in your supply chain assessments, it must comply with either nationally or internationally recognized standards.
 You cannot simply invent a personal due diligence protocol and use it for SEC reporting.
 As part of compliance with this ruling, your due diligence will need to be audited by a private sector auditor who can sign off that you have undertaken every reasonable action needed in your supply chain management for assessing mineral status.

-One of the due diligence frameworks gaining the most popularity among manufacturers is the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas framework.
-It is quickly becoming the standard, as it offers a sound methodology for mineral sustainability tracking throughout any type of supply chain.
+One of the due diligence frameworks widely used among manufacturers is the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+It offers a sound methodology for mineral sustainability tracking throughout any type of supply chain.
 Some of the protocols contained within the OECD guidelines include important takeaways such as:

 - Adopt a company policy for the supply chain of minerals and clearly communicate it to suppliers and the public.